Creating an application Permalink to " Creating an application"

 - No database (only available when using a microservice application with JWT authentication)

 Which production database would you like to use?
 Permalink to "Which production database would you like to use?"

 This is the database you will use with your “production” profile.
 To configure it, please modify your

-If you want to use Oracle, you will need to install the Oracle JDBC driver manually.
+If you want to use Oracle, you might need to be aware of current limitations when using Oracle database.

 This is the database you will use with your “development” profile.
 You can either use:

 - H2, running in-memory.
 This is the easiest way to use JHipster, but your data will be lost when you restart your server.